The wildflower meadows of Swaledale

 Muker is a small village in Upper Swaledale located near the confluence of Straw Beck and the River Swale.
 The name ‘Muker’ derives from an old Norse term for ‘the narrow newly cultivated field’ which suggests that this area has been farmed for over a thousand years.

 Visiting Muker is always a pleasure as it is a gorgeous little village, seemingly untouched by the modern world.
-The drive from Kirkby Stephen in Cumbria via Birkdale into Upper Swaledale is through stunning scenery.
+The drive from Kirkby Stephen in Cumbria via Birkdale into the upper reaches of Swaledale is through stunning scenery.
 If I can think of any reason to make this journey I do!

-Having parked in the long lay-by just outside Muker I strode past the Farmer’s Arms pub (resisting the temptation), and past the Elizabethan church of St Mary the Virgin (yet again resisting the temptation!).
+Having parked in the long lay-by just outside village I strode past the Farmer’s Arms pub (resisting the temptation), and past the Elizabethan church of St Mary the Virgin (yet again resisting the temptation!
+Actually the graveyard of the church is well worth a visit).
 The path heading north out of the village towards Keld leads to the meadows.

 Muker Meadows SSSI